 Accessibility Services collaborates with students, faculty, and staff to create an environment that is equitable and inclusive to all students in the college community.
-Accessibility Services is the only designated office at the college where students can voluntarily disclose their disability (or disabilities), submit documentation, and request accommodations.
-Faculty are encouraged to work with Accessibility Services on their student requests.
+Accessibility Services is the only designated office at the college where students can voluntarily disclose their disability(ies), submit documentation, and request accommodations.
+Information regarding the accommodation request process, the implementation of accommodations in the classroom, and exam accommodations/proctoring can be found in the Accessibility Services Faculty Guide Book via the Accommodate Faculty Portal.
+Home page > Faculty Resources > Faculty Guide